-Note, individual products are not licensed, but rather the facilities that produce them.
-Product licensing is expected to be introduced alongside edibles and concentrates in late 2019.
+Note, individual products are not licensed, but rather the facilities that produce them are.

 Cannabis Compliance Inc is the largest and most experienced cannabis consulting firm offering professional expertise in licensing, recruiting, training and ongoing compliance.
 Our projects take us around the world, consulting for governments and international producers.